-IFFIm is a pioneer in socially responsible investments (SRI), an asset class that is expanding rapidly.
+IFFIm is a pioneer in impact investing, an asset class that is expanding rapidly.
 IFFIm bonds, known as Vaccine Bonds, are socially responsible, investment-grade bonds supported by sovereign donors' commitments.
 They can be issued in any currency and have varying maturities, but the average term for IFFIm Vaccine Bonds is three to five years.